Check here for admin-specific info about Blackboard Instructor.

 - Q2 2107 CU7 (Mobile B2 94.9.11 upgrade available on BtBb or SU)

 Users can download course documents and view them later when they’re offline or don’t have internet access.
-While the offline content feature works with version Q2 2017 CU3+ we recommend that your institution install one of the minimum supported versions for the offline content feature.
+We recommend that your institution install one of the minimum supported versions for the offline content feature.

 - Q4 2018